Azerbaijani president signs pardon decree | News.az

 Azerbaijani president signs pardon decree

-The Decree says the decision on pardon was made after considering appeals of convicts over the age of 65 who are in need of special care due to their age and health in connection with the spread of coronavirus (COVID-19) infection in the world, as well as their family members to the head of state, taking into account the health state of convicts, their behavior during the conviction, and being guided by the principles of humanism.

-Under the Decree, 176 convicts aged over 65 are released from the unserved part of their prison sentence.
+Under the presidential decree, a total of 431 people were pardoned.
+Among them, 399 people were freed from the unserved part of their prison sentences.

+The punishment of one person sentenced to life imprisonment has been replaced by 25 years in prison and that of two people by 20 years in prison.
+In addition, one person is exempt from serving a delayed sentence.
+Eleven people have been exempted from the conditional sentence.

+One person was freed from public works, 12 people were exempted from punishment in the form of a fine.

 News.Az